thomasiee/CCNA_Course_Notes_Addition/Course_Notes/Ethernet_LAN_Switching_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/582421a9-6351-48b7-bfe1-c2153520920c)

+A unicast frame is a frame destined for a single target.

 When a Switch doesn't know the DESTINATION MAC ADDRESS of a frame (UNKNOWN UNICAST FRAME), it is forced to FLOOD the frame - Forward the frame out of ALL it's interfaces, except the one it received the packet from.

-When a KNOWN Unicast Frame is known (MAC Address is recognized by the entry in the MAC ADDRESS TABLE), the frame is FORWARDED like normal.
+When a KNOWN Unicast Frame is known (MAC Address is recognized by the entry in the MAC ADDRES TABLE), the frame is FORWARDED like normal.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ff731ab3-fad2-4e10-9fa7-ce583a6a0bb2)